sdeitech/HC/README.md

 - App.Core - This layer contains all bussiness logic and resources which will be used in application.
 - Infrastructure - This layer provide all kind of infrastructure services along with external parties injected.
 - WebUI - This is presentation layers exposing APIs to be consumed by Frontend applications.

+## ClinicalAssetsApp
+This module defines the dynamic questions and resposes to be filled at the time of patients clinical assessments.